6 slammin’ web copy tips to spellbind and convert more clients

 Push them over the edge

-Encourage them to act now by mentioning:
+Encourage your audience to act now by mentioning:

 - a limited time offer (even add a countdown clock)